Thursday, November 21, 2024

 There are other things you can count on in case that old Timex stops ticking: fish.

-A chum run unlike no other in Chico Creek
+A chum run unlike any other in Chico Creek

 In the waters of the Pacific Northwest fall also means fish runs.
 This time of year, we see salmon and other fish returning to streams to spawn and start the life cycle all over again.
 This year, though, we’re seeing something more: a lot of fish at streams where they haven’t been in years.
 We’ve heard from local communities, crews and co-workers who grew up here that it’s a chum run like they’ve never seen.